kavya2693/RAG/README.md

 # Chatbot Application Readme
+This application acts as a knowledge mining system from your uploaded pdfs. which you can upload in the code or in the front end.

 ## Please download model files from hugging face and in `models` folder before running it.
 And rename model path in `main.py`.